 In March 2018, alleged market participants filed a class action relating to Mexican government bond trading.
 In October 2019, the court granted defendants' motion to dismiss plaintiffs' consolidated amended complaint without prejudice.
 In December 2019, plaintiffs filed a Second Amended Complaint against DB Mexico, which the court dismissed without prejudice on November 30, 2020.
 On May 20, 2021, plaintiffs filed a motion for reconsideration, which was denied on March 30, 2022.
-On September 15, 2022, plaintiffs-appellants noticed an appeal to the Second Circuit and filed their opening brief on November 7, 2022.
-Defendants-appellees filed a response on February 6, 2023, and the plaintiff's-appellants filed a reply on February 27, 2023.
+On September 15, 2022, plaintiffs-appellants noticed an appeal to the Second Circuit.
+Briefing on the appeal was complete on February 27, 2023.
+On October 27, 2023, the Second Circuit heard oral argument on the appeal.
 On January 22, 2021, DBAG was notified that the Mexican competition authority, COFECE, reached a resolution that imposes fines against DB Mexico and two of its former traders, as well as six other financial institutions and nine other traders, for engaging in alleged monopolistic practices in the Mexican government bond secondary market DB Mexico has appealed.
 The fine against DB Mexico was approximately \$427,000.